yuukicammy/vit-gpt2-image-caption/README.md

 ```
 "Created wrapper => https://[YOUR_ACCOUNT]--vit-gpt2-image-caption-webapp-wrapper.modal.run"

-3. Open the website.
+3. Open the website and try the demo.

-2. Try the demo.